digitoimistodude/macos-lemp-setup/README.md

-dnsmasq    started root  /Library/LaunchDaemons/homebrew.mxcl.dnsmasq.plist mariadb    started rolle /Users/rolle/Library/LaunchAgents/homebrew.mxcl.mariadb.plist nginx      started root  /Library/LaunchDaemons/homebrew.mxcl.nginx.plist php@7.3    started root  /Library/LaunchDaemons/homebrew.mxcl.php@7.3.plist
+dnsmasq    started root  /Library/LaunchDaemons/homebrew.mxcl.dnsmasq.plist mariadb    started rolle /Users/rolle/Library/LaunchAgents/homebrew.mxcl.mariadb.plist nginx      started root  /Library/LaunchDaemons/homebrew.mxcl.nginx.plist php@7.4    started root  /Library/LaunchDaemons/homebrew.mxcl.php@7.4.plist
 ```

-You may have "unknown" as status or different PHP version, but **User** should be like in the list above.
+You may have "unknown" or "error" as status or different PHP version, that is not a problem if ther server runs. **User** should be like in the list above.
 Then everything should work.

 #### MySQL/MariaDb issues